 Project costs vary according to the selection of project and materials.
 A member enrolled in crafts might use supplies from around the home to practice skills, and may have no additional expenses.
 Whereas a member who buys and keeps a saddle horse might invest hundreds or thousands of dollars.
 Members should consider cost as they select projects.
 Projects should be realistic to the family situation.

 What is an Exhibit?

 An exhibit is an object or display designed to help youth demonstrate what they have learned.
 A 4-H exhibit enables youth to explore their interests and might in turn be the start of a lifelong hobby or career path.
 Completing an exhibit also helps youth to understand and build valuable life skills.
 Exhibits are displayed and judged at the county and state fairs.
-They range from posters and display boards to live animals.
+They range from posters and display boards to computers to scrapbooks to food to live animals.

 Indiana State Fair

 Certain 4-H projects earn the privilege of participating in the Indiana State Fair.
 These are generally the exhibit hall type projects, and eligible project areas are listed in the Franklin County Rule Book.

 All members in the livestock, dogs, garden, horse and pony, floriculture and herb projects may participate in the Indiana State Fair.

 All beef, dairy, sheep and swine exhibitors must sign up by June 1.
 The deadline for all others, including horse and pony, goats, poultry, rabbits, is July 1.